Commentaries

 RAM Emerging Markets Equities

-Emerging Markets outperformed global developed markets over the month of February, ending flat positive, as US tech weighed on developed markets.
+Emerging Markets outperformed global developed markets again over the month of March, ending positive, up 0.6%, while MSCI World corrected by 3.9%.

 *Note: IP USD share class currently registered in LU, AT, CH, DE, DK, ES, FI, FR, UK, IT, NL, NO, SE, SG (foreign restricted recognised scheme).
 Please click on the above link to access the fund factsheet and obtain a global overview of performance since inception.
 Past performance is not a reliable indicator of future returns.